UweR70/Blink-XT2/README.md

     download all videos and the thumbnails from each camera of all networks.
   </li>
   <li>
-    downladed videos can be deleted on Blinks server on user request.
+    deleting all downloaded videos on Blinks server on user request.
   </li>
   <li>
     take a snapshot/thumbnail every x seconds and <b>to create a video from these.</b>